by Piter Kehoma Boll

 Our species today is a beautiful fungus, Hydnellum peckii, the bleeding tooth fungus.
 It was described in 1913 by Howard J. Banker and named after the botanist C. H. Peck who collected it at North Elba, New York.

-Being a mushroom, its visible part is composed by its fruid bodies which can grow up to a height of 10.5 cm.
+Being a mushroom, its visible part is composed by its fruit bodies which can grow up to a height of 10.5 cm.
 When moist, these fruit bodies exude a red juice, giving the mushroom its beautiful aspect and its common name.
 Found through most of North America, as well as in Eurasia, it grows from the soil and it’s usually associated with conifers of the family Pinaceae, like the genera Pinus, Picea, Tsuga, Pseudotsuga and Abies.

 Even though it’s not poisonous, it has such a bitter taste that it turns out to be inedible.
-It wouldn’t be a good idea to eat it anyway, since it bioaccumulate the heavy element Cesium-137 in its mycelium.
+It wouldn’t be a good idea to eat it anyway, since it bioaccumulates the heavy element Cesium-137 in its mycelium.

 H. peckii was revealed to have atromentin, an effective anticoagulant similar to the heparin which has also antibacterial activity against the bacteria Streptococcus pneumoniae, inhibiting an enzyme essential to their biosynthesis of fatty acids.
 Other uses of atromentin include an stimulant of smooth muscles and an inductor of apoptosis in leukemia U937 cells.